WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 _back_

-While M-n and M-p work well with a small focused number of sessions, I often end up with too many sessions open and its not efficient to remember a double `M-N` followed by a tripple `M-P` to get back and fourth.
-Most often I want to get between two sessions very quick no matter what the order is.
+While `M-n` and `M-p` work well with a small, focused number of sessions, I often end up with too many sessions open, and it's not efficient to remember a double `M-N` followed by a triple `M-P` to get back and forth.
+Most often, I want to get between two sessions quickly, no matter what the order is.

 ``` bash
 bind -n M-B switch-client -l